Alona Bondarenko: Early years

 In 2003, Bondarenko tried to qualify for main draws on the tour, but failed in Hobart, Melbourne, and Hyderabad.
 She then made it through her first WTA Tour main draw as a direct entry at the Copa Colsanitas, but ended up losing to Flavia Pennetta, 3–6, 1–6.
-She then went back to the ITF Circuit, after failing to qualify in the Abierto Mexicano Telcel, only making it through one semifinal (in Taranto) out of seven events.
+She then went back to the ITF Circuit, after failing to qualify in the Abierto Mexicano, only making it through one semifinal (in Taranto) out of seven events.
 She also failed to qualify for the French Open and Wimbledon.
 In the middle of the two Grand Slam tournaments, she made the quarterfinals of the ITF events in Galatina and Fontanafredda.
 She also failed to qualify for the US Open.
 But after the US Open, she won her second ITF title in Zhukovskiy.

 At the beginning of 2004, Bondarenko qualified for the first time and even claimed her first victory there, when she defeated Nuria Llagostera Vives in three sets before being double-bageled by eventual champion Fabiola Zuluaga in the next round.
 After that she then went back to the ITF Circuit where she won her third title in Bari, prevailing over younger sister Kateryna in the final, 2–6, 6–2, 6–4.
 After that, she failed to qualify in any of the WTA events she entered while falling early in the ITF events she entered.
 She then reached the final of Orbetello, losing to Catalina Castaño in three sets.
 She ended the year with a runner-up performance in Deauville, losing to Květa Peschke 0–6, 3–6, and quarterfinal appearances in the ITF events of Poitiers and Bergamo.